Stages of Treatment

 Rest assured that Dr. Barnett and his Treatment Coordinators will always thoroughly discuss all your options so you can make the best decision for your child....after all, we want the best for them, and as their parent only you know what that is!

 The majority of patients begin treatment between 11 and 15 years of age.
 There are good reasons for this, and also several advantages to starting treatment at this time.
 By the age of 12, most of you will have all of your adult teeth in place, which allows us to properly assess your bite and identify any problems such as crowding, crossbite, and overbite.
 You will also still be growing, which means that we can take advantage of growth spurts to help correct your bite.
+While braces still dominate this age group, more and more teens are choosing Invisalign; Dr. Barnett can help you decide what is the best option for you and your teen.

-Some other benefits to having braces at this age?
+Some other benefits to having braces or Invisalign at this age?
 Well, chances are a number of your friends have them too, so you'll fit right in!
 Also, because you are still growing and changing, treatment time is shorter than if you were to straighten your teeth as an adult.

 An increasingly higher percentage of our patients are adults looking to finally have their turn in the orthodontic chair, or perhaps address some relapse from previous orthodontic treatment.
 Orthodontics can be an integral part of your overall dental health by correcting your bite and straightening your teeth to improve appearance, avoid abnormal or uneven tooth wear and gum recession, assist in treating TMJ disorders, or idealize position in preparation for restorative work by your general dentist.
+Or, maybe you just want to "keep it simple" and, if appropriate, we can line up those smilin' teeth with Invisalign.
+It's up to you.

 The use of current technology in orthodontics today means that there are more options than ever before for adult patients.
 Tooth-coloured braces and Invisalign are aesthetic alternatives that can help you feel more confident during treatment as well.